 As the year turns over, we quickly shift from looking backward---"what happened this year?"---to looking forward.
 I have mixed feelings about New Year's resolutions because they encourage us to be dissatisfied.
-It would be better to focus on contentment, as Ida writes in a new blog.
+It would be better to focus on contentment.

 The more I practice, teach and study I am shocked by the way my mind changes.
 I see things so differently now than I did when I started learning about yoga years ago.
 I suppose it shouldn't be surprising.
 How could we possibly have clear vision or intention when we are beginning on a new path?
 Each bit of practical experience and insight necessarily changes our perspective.

 Lately, I have been studying the Bhagavad-gita, and it is so clear which passages are speaking to my present situation: Actions should not be undertaken for the benefit of myself or my ego.
 When I say this out loud, it seems obvious and silly.
 But which of our actions are not designed to benefit ourselves?